dreamworkerln/StarGame/readme.md

 5 - IMPERIAL NAVY LIEUTENANT
 6 - IMPERIAL NAVY LORD-CAPITAN

-Code need refactoring, etc., but better if it was written in C++ to avoid using buffer objects for Vector2, GC related things, so i give up on it.
+Code need refactoring, etc., but better if it was written in C++ to avoid using buffer objects for Vector2, GC related things, so i give up to do this.